-The immorality in the Nigerian politics needs holistic approach; this implies that it is only a moral society that can produce good citizens who will be instrumental for the good governance that will bring about sustainable development.
-There should be moral revival in the nation as we are currently experiencing what could be tagged as moral deficit as a way of expressing the low ethical inclination in the country.
-The moral outlook of the society is nothing to write home about, as the little children are even behaving as if they actually inherited the trait of immorality from their parents.
-The syndromes of "getting it all", "getting it guickly" and "getting it now" are actively manifesting in exhibition of most Nigerians, therefore, the society needs ethical rearmament to be able to move forward in all aspects.
-This will actually start from the basis which is the individual homes, because the collapse of this unit of the society gave room for social vices in the society.26 Thus, among many other agents that inculcate morality in the society, family must be able to set the priority right and imbibe in her members the sense of ethical behaviour.
-This will help to reduce the societal misbehaviours since each of those who act immorally in the society is a member of one family or the other.
+The immorality in the Nigerian politics needs holistic approach; this implies that it is only a moral society that 384 can produce good citizens who will be instrumental for the good governance that will bring about sustainable 385 development.
+There should be moral revival in the nation as we are currently experiencing what could be tagged 386 as moral deficit as a way of expressing the low ethical inclination in the country.
+The moral outlook of the society 387 is nothing to write home about, as the little children are even behaving as if they actually inherited the trait of 388 immorality from their parents.
+The syndromes of "getting it all", "getting it quickly" and "getting it now" are 389 390 actively manifesting in exhibition of most Nigerians, therefore, the society needs ethical rearmament to be able to move forward in all aspects.
+This will actually start from the basis which is the individual homes, because the 391 collapse of this unit of the society gave room for social vices in the society. ??6 The sense of human value should 392 be promoted which will guide against using man as a means to one's end rather than being as an end.
+Moral 393 inclination will ensure conscious resolution and orientation to know that it is a moral offence against human 394 dignity to use a Thus, among many other agents that inculcate morality in the society, family must be able to set 395 the priority right and imbibe in her members the sense of ethical behaviour.
+This will help to reduce the societal 396 misbehaviours since each of those who act immorally in the society is a member of one family or the other.
+397